symfony/symfony-docs/quick_tour/the_big_picture.rst

     powerful at the same time.

-Symfony2 chooses the controller based on the ``_controller`` value from the routing configuration: ``AcmeDemoBundle:Welcome:index``.
+Symfony2 chooses the controller based on the ``_controller`` value from the routing configuration: ``AcmeDemo:Welcome:index``.
 This string is the controller *logical name*, and it references the ``indexAction`` method from the ``Acme\DemoBundle\Controller\WelcomeController`` class::